-Tel Aviv’s humble little sister is growing up to be something special.
-Jaffa (known locally as 'Yafo') is chock-full of authentic, delicious restaurants, local designer boutiques and a burgeoning nightlife scene – but, we are here to talk about the food.
+Of all the things to do in Israel, be sure to take a visit to Tel Aviv’s humble little sister who is growing up to be something special.
+Jaffa (known locally as 'Yafo') is chock-full of authentic, delicious restaurants, local designer boutiques and flea market, and a burgeoning nightlife scene – but, we are here to talk about the food.
 Although Tel Aviv restaurants are all the rage right now with the blossoming vegan scene and new chef restaurants, Jaffa restaurants are growing quicker than their oranges.
 Here’s the lowdown on the best places to dine in Jaffa, including where to eat the tastiest specialities, butteriest baked goods, and even where to score the best spices.
 If you're on a budget or eating on the go, be sure to pick up some of Jaffa's best authentic street food instead.

 The top Jaffa Restaurants

 No matter where you sit at Cassis, you're surrounded by a breathtaking panoramic view of the seashore and waves crashing in the background.
 With gorgeous modern design including turquoise-hued and white furniture, lit candle jars set the mood.
 The menu is composed of fresh treasures from the sea, such as golden paella with mussels, shrimp and calamari, and a symphony of salads and starters.
 It’s like going to a secluded romantic beach with everything ready and prepared just for you.

 Rameses is a burgeoning group of bars stretched all over the revived area of the Greek market in the center of Jaffa.
 Lively and always happening, these open-air spots let you kick back and take in the Jaffa vibes while observing the striking murals and downing classy cocktails and shared plates.